-[2013 Update on Education Credits] Congress and the Obama administration have reached an agreement that will extend the American Opportunity Tax Credit (AOTC) for a further 5 years (into 2018) following the latest round of fiscal cliff negotiations.
-The AOTC allows parents and students to receive a tax credit of up to $2,500 for college expenses, based on certain income limits, and replaced the smaller Hope credit (which would have been the only credit available had the fiscal cliff deal failed).
-The expanded credit will benefit almost 10 million families on an annual basis who will get an average credit of $1,900.
+Congress and the Obama administration reached an agreement a few years ago that extended the American Opportunity Tax Credit (AOTC) through 2018.
+The AOTC allows parents and students to receive a tax credit of up to $2,500 for qualified college expenses, based on certain income limits.
+The AOTC replaced the smaller Hope credit (which would have been the only credit available had the fiscal cliff deal failed).
+The expanded credit will benefit almost 12 million families on an annual basis who will get an average credit of $1,900

 The AOTC provides a $700 increase over the Hope credit it replaced and in addition allows students to apply it to the first four rather than two years of college.
 It also covers text books, unlike past education tax credits.
 In addition, the AOTC is partially refundable, meaning that families with no federal income tax liability can receive the credit.
 These families are expected to receive more than $4 billion in refunds from the AOTC in 2011.
 For students claiming the maximum credit for four years of graduate or undergraduate school, the AOTC will provide up to $10,000 to help pay for the cost of college.
 The maximum available credit this year would cover about 80 percent of tuition and fees at the average two-year public institution, or about a third of tuition and fees at the average four-year public institution in 2011, according to a new Treasury analysis.